LiliaFramework/Lilia/ReadMe.md

 <p align="center">
  <strong>Ready to build your dream roleplay server?</strong><br/>
- <a href="https://liliaframework.github.io/about/installation/">Get started with Lilia today!</a>
+ <a href="https://liliaframework.github.io/about/installation/">Start with the installation guide</a>
 </p>